trothr/best/SSL-TLS-PKI.md

 of a "certificate request".
 The request contains the public half of the key pair along with X.509 information identifying the server.

+PKI certifictes have a range of validity "not before" and "not after".
+The latter is an expiration date.
+System administrators who support PKI must attend to expirations on a regular basis.

+There is no technical limit on certificate lifetime, but web server certificates are commonly set to expire a year after they are issued.
+Longer lifetimes could be supported except that several prominent providers (notably Apple, Google, and Mozilla) decided to reject certificates which last longer than 398 days, ostensibly for security.
+There action (from 2020) forced the hand of the whole consumer internet.

+Privately managed certificates can last longer, sometimes *much* longer.
+The rationale for longer-lived certificates is to reduce administrative tedium and error-prone human action.

+## X.509

+X.509 is the standard of the International Telecommunication Union (ITU) which definines certificate structure and usage for Public Key Infrastructure (PKI).
+When we talk about "SSL certificates" or "TLS certificates" we're talking about PKI certificates as defined by X.509.

-CN      Common Name             This is fully qualified domain name that you wish to secure                                                     *.wikipedia.org
+* CN <br/> Common Name <br/>
+This is fully qualified domain name that you wish to secure <br/>
+example: `*.wikipedia.org`
-O       Organization Name       Usually the legal name of a company or entity and should include any suffixes such as Ltd., Inc., or Corp.
-Wikimedia Foundation, Inc.
+* O <br/> Organization Name <br/>
+Usually the legal name of a company or entity and should include any suffixes such as Ltd., Inc., or Corp. <br/>
+example: Wikimedia Foundation, Inc.
-OU      Organizational Unit     Internal organization department/division name                                                                  IT
+* OU <br/> Organizational Unit <br/>
+Internal organization department/division name <br/>
+example: IT
+* L <br/> Locality <br/>
-L       Locality                Town, city, village, etc. name                                                                                  San Francisco
+Town, city, village, etc. name <br/>
+example: San Francisco
+* ST <br/> State <br/>
-ST      State                   Province, region, county or state.
-This should not be abbreviated (e.g. West Sussex, Normandy, New Jersey).
-California
+Province, region, county or state.
+This should not be abbreviated (e.g. West Sussex, Normandy, New Jersey). <br/>
+example: California
+* C <br/> Country <br/>
-C       Country                 The two-letter ISO code for the country where your organization is located                                      US
+The two-letter ISO code for the country where your organization is located <br/>
+example: US
-EMAIL   Email Address           The organization contact, usually of the certificate administrator or IT department
+* EMAIL <br/> Email Address <br/>
+The organization contact, usually of the certificate administrator or IT department